denten-books/plain-text/30-format.md

 @woods_form_1993.
 I would also like to thank Stathis Gourgouris for his generous comments on these passages.

-[^ln3-root]: @stoltz_is_2013.

 [^ln3-smart]: For examples see @grundy_information_1994;
 @robshaw_abuse-resistant_1995; @hasebe_licensee_2003.

-[^ln3-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype stage.

-[^ln3-translate]: Translations are mine, unless cited otherwise.

-[^ln3-barthes]: "The work is a fragment of substance," he writes.
-The work is "moderately symbolic" where text is "radically symbolic."
-The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
-He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works)" [@barthes_work_1978, 156-7].

 [^ln3-descartes]: It is difficult to resist quoting from Descartes's *Meditations on First Philosophy* when discussing idealism.
-He writes: "Let us consider the things that people ordinarily think they understand best of all, namely the bodies that we touch and see.
-I don't mean bodies in general---for our general thoughts are apt to be confused---but one particular body: this piece of wax, for example.
-It has just been taken from the honeycomb; it still tastes of honey and has the scent of the flowers from which the honey was gathered; its color, shape and size are plain to see; it is hard, cold and can be handled easily; if you rap it with your knuckle it makes a sound.
-In short, it has everything that seems to be needed for a body to be known perfectly clearly.
-But as I speak these words I hold the wax near to the fire, and look!
+He writes: "Let us take, for instance, this piece of wax.
+It has been taken quite recently from the honeycomb [...]
+It retains some of the scent of the flowers from which it was collected.
+Its color, shape, and size are manifest.
+It is hard and cold;
-The taste and smell vanish, the color changes, the shape is lost, the size increases; the wax becomes liquid and hot; you can hardly touch it, and it no longer makes a sound when you strike it.
-But is it still the same wax?
-Of course it is; no one denies this.
-So what was it about the wax that I understood so clearly?
-Evidently it was not any of the features that the senses told me of; for all of them---brought to me through taste, smell, sight, touch or hearing---have now altered, yet it is still the same wax."

-[^ln3-translate2]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.
-In the case of *Phaedrus*, the translation is by Leon Robin.
-We will continue to refer to it, inserting Greek text in parenthesis [@derrida_dissemination_1981, 71]."
+it is easy to touch [...]
+But notice that, as I am speaking, I am bringing it close to the fire.
+The remaining traces of the honey flavor are disappearing;
+the scent is vanishing; the color is changing [...] it is becoming liquid and hot [...]
+Does the same wax still remain?
+I must confess that it does."
+See
+@descartes_meditations_1993, 21(30).

 [^ln3-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich,